4 victims still hospitalized after Brooklyn subway shooting as suspect is denied bail - KESQ

 In a video posted in February, he criticized a plan by Mayor Adams’ administration to address safety and homelessness in the subway, saying it was “doomed to fail.”

-In an interview with CNN on Wednesday, Adams said the city wanted to enhance security in the subway system.
-That included examining technology that the mayor said that could detect if somebody is carrying a gun.
+In an interview with CNN on Wednesday, Adams said the city wants to enhance security in the subway system, noting the process would entail examining technology that could detect whether somebody is carrying a gun.

 Adams added: “But It is extremely challenging to identify every person that enters the subway system because of the vastness of our system.”